Earth5R Podcast: Cities

 Hands-on experience, learning, and failing are crucial.
 The gap between research and practice must be reduced.
 Sustainability professionals need to understand the business, technology, and policy aspects of sustainability.
 They should be generalists in navigating these verticals.

-Hands-on experience, learning, and failing are crucial.
+Hands-on experience, learning, and failing are crucial for the improvement of Cities.
 The gap between research and practice must be reduced.
 Sustainability professionals need to understand the business, technology, and policy aspects of sustainability.

 Saurabh: Do you think HR or marketing professionals are more suited for sustainability roles?